The Platinum Card from American Express: Do the Perks Justify the Fee?

 Airport Lounge Access.
 Get access to over 850 airport lounges, including The Centurion lounge network, Delta Sky Club and Airspace Lounges.
 Membership in these airport lounges can often cost as much as $850 per year or more.
 (See also: Best Credit Cards with Free Airport Lounge Access)

 - No APR (balance is paid in full each month)

 Plethora of benefits.
 In my opinion, there is no other credit or charge card available to the general public that features such a comprehensive slate of benefits as this card.

 Membership Rewards program.
 Once I learned to take advantage of flexible reward programs like this, I fell in love.
-For example, I can transfer my points to British Airways program for awards on their partner, American Airlines, or to Air Canada for awards on their partners United or US Airways.
+For example, I can transfer my points to other frequent flyer programs and partner airlines such as British Airways, American Airlines, United or US Airways.

 Travel benefits.
 Between the lounge club memberships and the fee credits alone, travelers can find much more value than the annual fee costs.

 Steep annual fee.
 There is no way around $450 a year for an annual fee.
 That's more money than I typically spend on a card's annual fee.
 (See also: Best Travel Rewards Credit Cards)